The industry and immigration

 Nationally, the majority of farmworkers are Mexican immigrant men and many of them undocumented.
 Farmworkers in general are vulnerable for this reason, but also because they are not protected by laws that require employers to pay overtime or provide benefits.

-Here in Oregon, different groups are organizing to reinstate a drivers license bill that would allow undocumented people in the state to obtain a drivers card to drive legally.
-The bill was passed in the state legislature and signed into law by Governor Kitzhaper in May.
-A conservative group gathered enough signatures to create a referendum and now Oregonians will have the opportunity to vote on the law in November 2014.
+Here in Oregon, despite many groups organizing in favor of Measure 88 which would have allowed undocumented people in the state to obtain a drivers card to drive legally, it did not pass this past November 4th.
+Originally the bill had passed in the state legislature and signed into law by Governor Kitzhaber in May 2013, but a conservative group organized to put it on the ballot this year.
 10 other states have passed drivers license legislation for undocumented people and this type of legislation is largely supported by local law enforcement based on issues of safety.

 Learn more about Christmas tree cultivation here.